 Mary sits on the Executive Board of the National Council of Black American Affairs, the American Association of Community College’s Global Commission on Education, and the International YMCA Board of Managers.
 Mary’s professional efforts focus on education, business, banking, accounting, and finance.

-Stuart Cochran (Dean, Strategic Planning and Institutional Effectiveness)
+Stuart Cochran (Dean, Strategic Planning and Accreditation)

 Prior to his work at the College, Cochran served as the Director of Research and Evaluation for CUNY Collaborative Programs in the Office of Academic Affairs.
 In that capacity he helped design and oversee the conduct of quantitative and qualitative research on academic programs including College Now, the Middle Grades Initiative/GEAR UP, and CUNY Prep.
 He joined Collaborative Programs in 2000 as a co-director of Looking Both Ways, a professional development project for writing teachers at CUNY and New York City public schools.
 He earned his master’s and doctorate in English with a certificate in American Studies at the CUNY Graduate School and taught for ten years at Queens College at both the undergraduate and graduate levels.

 Linda Merians (Chief of Staff)